Hidden Costs of Home Renovation: Don't Get Caught Off Guard

 So, you're finally ready to tackle that dream home renovation?
 Awesome!
 But before you dive headfirst into picking out paint colors and tile samples, let's talk about something not-so-fun: hidden costs.

 Yep, that's right.
-Renovating your home can be like opening a Pandora's Box of unexpected expenses.
+Renovating your home can be like opening a Pandora's Box of unexpected renovation costs.
 But don't worry, I'm here to help you navigate those sneaky costs and keep your budget on track.

-Here are 10 hidden costs that often catch homeowners off guard:
+Here are 10 hidden costs that often catch homeowners off guard, plus my expert strategies for anticipating and avoiding them:

 1. The General Contractor's Cut (and Overtime!)